 But don't give up on your own ships.
 Yes, most of the fandom ships Arthur/Merlin.
 You don't have to!
 Not every writer will write it!
 Seriously, there are some people (like most of my favorite authors) who don't write Arthur/Merlin or slash at all or whatever.
 You can find a Morgana/Merlin writer out there.
 I promise.
 And Arwens!
 They exist!
 So trust me, if you write a ship we aren't familiar with (has Percival/Elena been done, you begin to wonder...?) we won't judge you for that.
 You might even turn some of us into Percena shippers!
 (Wait, that's actually a good idea...)

 You are going to learn about a million different ways to say the word "blue" here.
-And sometimes the entire phrase "blue eyes".
+And sometimes the entire phrase "blue eyes" can be changed.
+We just have all these blue-eyed babies.
 It's fun, but remember, they don't always have to be azure orbs!